gamejolt/doc-help/src/game-api/index.md

 # What is the Game API?

-Our Game API (application control interface) lets your games exchange information with the Game Jolt servers.
+Our Game API lets your games communicate with the Game Jolt servers.
 Implementing the Game API will allow you to add a number of features to your game, including:

 - Online score tables
 - Trophies (achievements)